Django’s release process¶

 Since version 1.0, Django’s release numbering works as follows:

-- C is the micro version number, which is incremented for bug and security fixes.
-A new micro-release will be 100% backwards-compatible with the previous micro-release.
-The only exception is when a security issue can’t be fixed without breaking backwards-compatibility.
+Cis the patch release version number, which is incremented for bugfix and security releases.
+These releases will be 100% backwards-compatible with the previous patch release.
+The only exception is when a security or data loss issue can’t be fixed without breaking backwards-compatibility.
 If this happens, the release notes will provide detailed upgrade instructions.

 For more information about how the Django project issues new releases for security purposes, please see our security policies.

 - Feature releases (A.B, A.B+1, etc.) will happen roughly every eight months – see release process for details.
 These releases will contain new features, improvements to existing features, and such.

 Patch releases (A.B.C, A.B.C+1, etc.) will be issued as needed, to fix bugs and/or security issues.

 These releases will be 100% compatible with the associated feature release, unless this is impossible for security reasons or to prevent data loss.
 So the answer to “should I upgrade to the latest patch release?” will always be “yes.”